Does your venue have high speed broadband internet? Do you want to save on travel costs?

 Requirements and recommendations for interpreters:

-- Redundant (backup) internet connection incase one fails
+- Redundant (backup) internet connection to assure fail-safe connectivity

 - Privacy – you do not want to work out in public or your pets / kids coming behind